adarsh0806/ODSCWest/data_science_to_drive_infrastructure_facebook.md

 * Useful for spatial data
 * 2 main parameters - distance threshold, number of neighbors
 * Partition data - based on density(so parameters can be set based on urban/rural areas), computational benefits.
 * Results - India/Philipines have administrative boundaries can be used, density based not used here.
-Applied DBSCAN
+Applied DBSCAN.

+Settlements

+* Merge DBSCAN clusters to find settlments.
+* Single linkage(gives spread out clusters) vs Complete linkage(dense clusters)
+* Ratio of distance between centroids of clusters and boundary of clusters - gave good results for settlements along the highway.

+Concave Hull Generator

+* Start with extreme point
+* Find k-nearest neighbor
+* Select next point which generated the max angle.